mattmcfad/FE-Dev-Interviews/README.md

 * How do you indulge yourself in the industry?
 How do you stay current?
 * Why did you take a web development bootcamp after a Comp Sci Degree?
 * What about CompanyXYZ interests you?
+* What type of company do you want to work for?
 * Why do you think you'd be a good fit?
 * What is your biggest character strength and weakness?
 * If you could work for any company, which would it be and why?